Do I need an Environmental Permit?

 Environmental Permitting Public Register Part A1 activities within the borough - which are regulated by the Environment Agency

-Below is a list of Part B activities regulated by Basingstoke and Deane Borough Council.
+Please visit our Environmental Permitting Public Register Part B activities page for a list of Part B activities regulated by Basingstoke and Deane Borough Council.